jdcloudcom/en/documentation/Cloud-Security/Key-Management-Service/Introduction/Application-Scenarios.md

 1. The user creates a user Key by using the KMS service at first;

-2. Call “encryption data” interface of KMS and encrypt the plaintext password of MySQL database into the ciphertext by using specified user Key;
+2. Call "encryption data" interface of KMS and encrypt the plaintext password of MySQL database into the ciphertext by using specified user Key;

 3. Save the ciphertext locally;

-4. When there is a need to connecting the database, please call “Data Decryption” APIs of KMS service to decrypt the ciphertext password into the plaintext password.
+4. When there is a need to connecting the database, please call "Data Decryption" APIs of KMS service to decrypt the ciphertext password into the plaintext password.
 ![数据加解密](/image/Key-Management-Service/小数据加解密.png )

 ### Envelope Encryption and Decryption Data